iMikie/ThunderProject/README.md

   1. talk JSON to the Sinatra/Rails server using the normal RESTful routes.
   2. potentially talk websockets (what would the advantages be?)

-In phase 1 and 2 I built my mobile UIServer as a separate application that talked TCP/IP sockets with Sinatra.
-This was simpy because we hadn't learned routes yet.
+In phase 1 and 2, I used TCP/IP sockets with Sinatra.
+This was simpy because we hadn't learned routes and json.
 Yet, websockets is an up and coming technology for de-coupled apps.
 Why?

 Ultimately our problem is this:  A web app pushes stateless pages to the client "UI Server" known as a web browser.
-Without being terribly clever, the entire web page is redrawn each time.
+For the most part, the entire web page is redrawn each time.
 A page is a terrible metaphor for an application.

 A mobile app is the reverse: everything is coded at the client and simple data requests are made of the server.
-This makes sense but it potentially means tripling the cost and complexity of our jobs: we must write a web-app, an iOS app, and Android.
+This makes sense but it potentially means tripling the cost and complexity of our jobs: we must write a web-app, an iOS app, and an Android on.
 Phone Gap tries to avoid this by trying to create an application out of a document's CSS and HTML.
-But isn't that like racing moving vans instead of formula one cars?
-Other solutions try to write "mobile-first" web apps which fail if the device is not connected.
-Neither of those are valuable solutions.
+But that strikes me as using the weakest, most document centric part of a web app to build your mobile app from.
+Other solutions try to write "mobile-first" web apps which are still just browser pages.
+Neither of those are acceptable solutions.

 I don't know what the answer is, but I will try to ask these questions:
   1. Can LiveCode be used to significantly reduce the pain and learning curve associated with mobile clients?